CAI2-SWD6-G5-GR3/E-commerce-project/README.md

 ✅ **Jira Integration:** Implement Jira for managing test cases and tracking issues found during testing.<br>

 ### Deliverables
-✔️ Functional testing environment set up (Selenium/WebDriver).
+✔️ Functional testing environment set up (Selenium/WebDriver).  <br>
-✔️ Organized folder structure for test scripts.
+✔️ Organized folder structure for test scripts.  <br>
-✔️ Initial test cases developed for UI and API functionality.
+✔️ Initial test cases developed for UI and API functionality.<br>
-✔️ Postman configured for API testing.
+✔️ Postman configured for API testing.  <br>
-✔️ Jira integrated for tracking test cases and bugs.
+✔️ Jira integrated for tracking test cases and bugs.<br>

 ---

 ## 📅 Week 2: Functional Testing and Report Generation

 ### Tasks
-✅ Develop functional test cases: Write detailed test cases to cover key functional workflows (e.g., user login, form submission, data processing).
+✅ Develop functional test cases: Write detailed test cases to cover key functional workflows (e.g., user login, form submission, data processing).<br>
-✅ Automated test scripts: Automate the execution of functional tests using Selenium.
+✅ Automated test scripts: Automate the execution of functional tests using Selenium. <br>
-✅ Implement report generation: Integrate tools like TestNG or JUnit to generate detailed test reports with test results.
+✅ Implement report generation: Integrate tools like TestNG or JUnit to generate detailed test reports with test results.<br>
-✅ API test cases: Expand API testing in Postman by adding more endpoints and verifying data ✅ Performance testing setup: Install and configure tools for performance testing (e.g., JMeter, Gatling).
+✅ API test cases: Expand API testing in Postman by adding more endpoints and verifying data . <br>
+✅ Performance testing setup: Install and configure tools for performance testing (e.g., JMeter, Gatling). <br>

 ### Deliverables
-✔️ Comprehensive functional test cases written and automated.
-✔️ Test reports generated for UI and functional test cases.
+✔️ Comprehensive functional test cases written and automated. <br> ✔️ Test reports generated for UI and functional test cases. <br>
-✔️ Expanded API testing in Postman.
+✔️ Expanded API testing in Postman.   <br>
-✔️ Performance testing setup ready for execution.
+✔️ Performance testing setup ready for execution. <br>

 ---

 ## 📅 Week 3: Performance and UI Testing

 ### Tasks
-✅ Develop performance test cases: Write test cases for load and stress testing using tools like JMeter or Gatling.
+✅ Develop performance test cases: Write test cases for load and stress testing using tools like JMeter or Gatling.<br>
-✅ Execute performance tests: Run performance tests on the web application to analyze response times, load handling, and scalability
+✅ Execute performance tests: Run performance tests on the web application to analyze response times, load handling, and scalability.<br>
-✅ UI testing: Enhance UI test cases to cover more complex scenarios (e.g., responsive design, cross-browser compatibility).
+✅ UI testing: Enhance UI test cases to cover more complex scenarios (e.g., responsive design, cross-browser compatibility).<br>
-✅ Bug tracking: Log and track issues in Jira discovered during the execution of performance and UI tests.
+✅ Bug tracking: Log and track issues in Jira discovered during the execution of performance and UI tests.<br>

 ### Deliverables
-✔️ Performance tests executed and results analyzed for scalability and load performance.
+✔️ Performance tests executed and results analyzed for scalability and load performance. <br>
-✔️ Detailed UI test cases covering different browsers and device types.
+✔️ Detailed UI test cases covering different browsers and device types.<br>
-✔️ Bug tracking in Jira with proper issue management workflows.
+✔️ Bug tracking in Jira with proper issue management workflows.<br>

 ---

 ## 📅 Week 4: Final Testing, Optimization, and Deployment

 ### Tasks
-✅ Optimize test framework: Refactor the test framework to optimize performance and reusability (e.g., using page object models).
+✅ Optimize test framework: Refactor the test framework to optimize performance and reusability (e.g., using page object models).<br>
-✅ Execute full testing suite: Run the complete suite of tests (UI, functional, API, performance) on the web application.
+✅ Execute full testing suite: Run the complete suite of tests (UI, functional, API, performance) on the web application.<br>
-✅ Analyze test results: Review and analyze the results, identifying any remaining issues.
+✅ Analyze test results: Review and analyze the results, identifying any remaining issues.<br>
-✅ Generate final reports: Create detailed reports summarizing the results of all tests, including performance metrics ✅ Documentation: Write detailed documentation on the automated testing framework, how to use it, and how to add new test cases.
+✅ Generate final reports: Create detailed reports summarizing the results of all tests, including performance metrics.<br>
+✅ Documentation: Write detailed documentation on the automated testing framework, how to use it, and how to add new test cases.<br>
-✅ Deploy the framework: Make the testing framework ready for continuous integration and deployment (CI/CD) pipelines (e.g., integration with Jenkins).
+✅ Deploy the framework: Make the testing framework ready for continuous integration and deployment (CI/CD) pipelines (e.g., integration with Jenkins).<br>

 ### Deliverables
-✔️ Fully optimized and functional automated testing framework.
+✔️ Fully optimized and functional automated testing framework.<br>
-✔️ Complete execution of UI, functional, API, and performance tests.
+✔️ Complete execution of UI, functional, API, and performance tests.<br>
-✔️ Final test reports and bug analysis.
+✔️ Final test reports and bug analysis.<br>
-✔️ Comprehensive documentation for using and extending the testing framework.
+✔️ Comprehensive documentation for using and extending the testing framework.<br>
-✔️ Testing framework integrated into a CI/CD pipeline for continuous testing
+✔️ Testing framework integrated into a CI/CD pipeline for continuous testing.<br>

 ✨ _Happy Testing!_ 🛠️